Parameter estimation of an acoustic

 (13)

-and both and are functions of .
+and are functions of

 In this form the linear operators and